-White magic is cast with the blessing and approval of the
+White magic is cast with the blessing and approval of the Valar.

-Valar.
 Wizards carry a staff, given to them by the Valar, as a symbol of their authority.

 Black magic, on the other hand, is evil magic derived from Melkor, Lord of darkness.
-While it is intended (by the caster) to enhance his power, it actually corrupts his soul.
+While it is intended (by the caster) to enhance his power, it actually corrupts their soul.
 Black magic is typically wielded by the Ringwraiths and their apprentices, evil sorcerers.
 Black magic is typically wielded by humans, but Gandalf has hinted that orcs have also cast spells and learned black magic.
 In short, magic is weak, unreliable and dangerous.
-Even sorcerers prefer a sword to a spell in combat.
 The wisest wizards will only employ magic when it is an absolute necessity.
 Given that advice, the most common spells in "Lord of the Rings, Volume 1" are: